evahteri/Read-Review/README.md

 ### Latest improvements
  - Profile page added
+ - Users can see and delete their own reviews
  - Books and reviews can be searched by title and author
  - User can create a review from search results
  - Recent reviews on homepage